Last Updated on July 31, 2024 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBT and queer martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-This article was originally published on Q Spirit in April 2018, was expanded with new material over time, and was most recently updated on Aug.
-27, 2023.
+This article has evolved and expanded greatly since the first version was posted in May 2012.
+This article was originally published on Q Spirit in April 2018, was expanded with new material over time, and was most recently updated on July 31, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.